signalfx/tracing-examples/docs/early-access/README.md

 <p align="center">
   <img src="trace-view-zoomed-out.jpg"
-       alt="The traces index page with a service filter applied" />
+       alt="Screenshot of the trace view page with a trace zoomed out" />
 </p>

 Scrolling into the main area controls the zoom.
 Span labels will appear when you